 Cover Type Relevance Why It Matters Typical Limit

-Material Damage / Stock & Contents Essential Covers your stock, shop fitout, fixtures, fittings, and business equipment against fire, flood, storm, and accidental damage.
-For retailers, stock is often the most valuable business asset.
+Material Damage / Stock & Contents Essential Protects your stock, shop fit-out, fixtures, fittings and business equipment against fire, flood, storm and accidental damage.
+For retailers, stock is often the most valuable asset.
 A single fire or flood event can destroy tens or hundreds of thousands of dollars in inventory. $50K - $1M+

-Public Liability Essential Covers injury to customers and visitors in your shop - slip-and-fall accidents, items falling on customers, or injury from store displays.
-With constant foot traffic, retail shops have significant public liability exposure.
-Most landlords require this cover as a lease condition. $1M - $5M
+Public Liability Essential Covers injury to customers and visitors in your shop - slip-and-fall accidents, items falling from shelves, or injuries from store displays.
+With constant foot traffic, retail shops carry significant public liability exposure.
+Most landlords require this cover as a lease condition. $5M - $20M

-Theft & Burglary Essential Covers losses from burglary, break-in, and theft of stock, cash, and equipment.
-Retail businesses are prime targets for theft.
-Cover typically includes forced entry, ram raids, and theft during business hours.
+Theft & Burglary Essential Covers losses from burglary, break-in and theft of stock, cash and equipment.
+Retail businesses are prime targets.
+Cover typically includes forced entry, ram raids and theft during business hours.
 Security requirements (alarms, cameras, locks) may be policy conditions. $20K - $200K

-Business Interruption Essential Replaces lost income if your shop cannot operate due to an insured event - fire, flood, or forced closure.
-Retail businesses have ongoing rent, staff costs, and supplier obligations.
-A closure during peak trading periods (Christmas, sales events) can be particularly devastating.
+Business Interruption Essential Replaces lost income if your shop cannot operate because of an insured event - fire, flood or forced closure.
+Retail businesses have ongoing rent, wages and supplier commitments.
+A closure during peak trading (Christmas, EOFY sales) can be catastrophic.
 12 months revenue

 Product Liability Recommended Covers claims if products you sell cause injury or damage to customers.
-If a product you stock is defective and harms a customer, you may be liable alongside the manufacturer.
-Particularly important for retailers selling electrical goods, children's products, food items, or cosmetics. $1M - $5M
+Under the Australian Consumer Law, retailers can be held liable alongside manufacturers.
+Particularly important for shops selling electrical goods, children's products, food items or cosmetics. $5M - $20M

-Employer's Liability Recommended If you employ shop staff, this covers claims for workplace injury beyond what workers compensation provides.
-Retail workplace injuries include manual handling strains, slip-and-fall incidents, and injuries from stocking shelves or operating equipment. $1M - $2M
+Workers Compensation Recommended Mandatory if you employ shop staff.
+Covers medical costs, rehabilitation and lost wages for employees injured at work.
+Retail workplace injuries include manual handling strains, slips and falls, and injuries from stocking shelves or operating equipment.
+Statutory

-Cyber Liability Optional Covers costs if your business systems are hacked or customer data is compromised.
-Increasingly important for retailers with online stores, EFTPOS systems, customer loyalty programs, and e-commerce platforms that store personal and payment data. $100K - $500K
+Cyber Liability Optional Covers costs if your business systems are compromised or customer data is breached.
+Increasingly important for retailers with online stores, EFTPOS systems, customer loyalty programs and e-commerce platforms that process personal and payment data. $100K - $500K

 Disclaimer: Cover types and limits shown are general guidance based on typical retail business needs.
-Your specific requirements depend on your shop type, stock value, premises, and risk profile.
+Your specific requirements depend on shop type, stock value, premises and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Retail Shops

-These Australian business insurance providers offer policies suited to retail businesses and shop owners.
+These Australian insurers offer policies suited to retail businesses and shop owners.

 BizCover